proxmox/proxmox-backup/docs/pxar/description.rst

 ``--all-file-systems`` flag.

-It is possible to exclude certain files and/or folders from the archive by passing glob match patterns as additional parameters.
-Whenever a file is matched by one of the patterns, you will get a warning stating that this file is skipped and therefore not included in the archive.
+It is possible to exclude certain files and/or folders from the archive by passing the ``--exclude`` parameter with ``gitignore``\-style match patterns.

 For example, you can exclude all files ending in ``.txt`` from the archive by running:

 .. code-block:: console

-    # pxar create archive.pxar source '**/*.txt'
+    # pxar create archive.pxar /path/to/source --exclude '**/*.txt'

 Be aware that the shell itself will try to expand all of the glob patterns before invoking ``pxar``.
 In order to avoid this, all globs have to be quoted correctly.

-It is possible to pass a list of match patterns to fulfill more complex file exclusion/inclusion behavior, although it is recommended to use the ``.pxarexclude`` files instead for such cases.
+It is possible to pass the ``--exclude`` parameter multiple times, in order to match more than one pattern.
+This allows you to use more complex file exclusion/inclusion behavior.
+However, it is recommended to use ``.pxarexclude`` files instead for such cases.

 For example you might want to exclude all ``.txt`` files except for a specific one from the archive.
 This is achieved via the negated match pattern, prefixed by ``!``.
-All the glob pattern are relative to the ``source`` directory.
+All the glob patterns are relative to the ``source`` directory.

 .. code-block:: console

-    # pxar create archive.pxar source '**/*.txt' '!/folder/file.txt'
+    # pxar create archive.pxar /path/to/source --exclude '**/*.txt' --exclude '!/folder/file.txt'

 ..
-NOTE:: The order of the glob match patterns matters as later ones win over
+NOTE:: The order of the glob match patterns matters as later ones override
     previous ones.
 Permutations of the same patterns lead to different results.

 ``pxar`` will store the list of glob match patterns passed as parameters via the